Damgam/Assetto-Corsa-GT-License-Test/README.md

  *proper readme will come at some point*

+ Tested on Custom Shaders Patch 0.2.3 and older.
+Compatibility with previous versions is not guaranteed.

  Installation: drop the license-test folder into `assettocorsa\extension\lua\new-modes`

  Usage: run Content Manager and pick License Test gamemode from the custom modes dropdown (under Drag Race)